abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/3-Problem-solving.md

   1. Figure out a simple case as the base case
   2. Figure out how to reduce your problem and get to the base case

-- Divide and conquer algorithms are often recursive algorithms, To solve a problem using `D&C`, we need to:
+- Divide and conquer algorithms are often recursive algorithms, we need to:

   1. Divide (decrease) the problem into a number of subproblems that are smaller instances of the same problem until it becomes the base case.
   2. Conquer the subproblems by solving them recursively.
 If they are small enough, solve the subproblems as base cases.